 Homework is an extension and reinforcement of what occurs in the classroom.
 It enables students to reflect upon and react to learning experiences in a meaningful way.
 We expect every student to accept the responsibility for completing homework neatly, accurately, and on time.
 While parents/guardians are supportive and encouraging, it is ultimately the student's responsibility to complete assignments that represent the student's best quality and effort.
-On average, elementary school students are to expect to receive 1-1.5 hours of homework per evening.
+On average, middle school students are to expect to receive 1-2.5 hours of homework per evening.
+Homework constitutes a significant portion of the marking period grade.
 For more specific homework policy information, parents/guardians can contact individual teachers.